About the Fund

-The City-wide Small Grants Fund totals £2.46m, with funding aimed at community organisation projects to address health inequalities for communities of identity and experience who are spread across the city.
+The City-wide Small Grants Fund totals £2.46 million and supports community-led projects that tackle health inequalities affecting communities of identity and experience across the city.

 • Best start in life